sparklbarff/portfolio/SYSTEM_REPORT.md

 ---

+## Conclusion

-**Conclusion**: This portfolio represents a professional-grade implementation of complex CRT/VHS simulation effects with excellent performance characteristics and development practices.
+This portfolio represents a professional-grade implementation of complex CRT/VHS simulation effects with excellent performance characteristics and development practices.
 Ready for immediate production deployment.

-_Last verified: All systems functional and assets confirmed present_
+**Last verified:** All systems functional and assets confirmed present